 SurModics is a leading provider of surface modification solutions to medical device manufacturers.
-The Company's revenues are derived from four primary sources: fees from licensing its patented technology to customers; royalties received from licensees; the sale of photo-reactive chemical compounds to licensees and stabilization products to the diagnostics industry; and research and development fees generated on projects for commercial customers and government grants.
-In March 1998, the Company completed an initial public offering ("IPO") of 4.6 million shares of Common Stock that generated proceeds of \$15.5 million, net of related offering expenses.
+The Company's revenues are derived from four primary sources: fees from licensing its patented technology to customers; royalties received from licensees; the sale of photoreactive chemical compounds to licensees, stabilization products to the diagnostics industry and coated glass slides to the genomics market; and research and development fees generated on projects for commercial customers and government grants.

-Fiscal 2000 was a record year for SurModics.
-Total revenues increased 35% to \$18.3 million from \$13.5 million in fiscal 1999.
-The primary revenue growth driver was PhotoLink, as demand for its coating technology continued to increase.
-PhotoLink-related revenue increased 60% to a record \$12.1 million in fiscal 2000 from \$7.6 million in 1999 as all categories showed double-digit growth.
-PhotoLink royalties increased 73% to \$6.8 million and reagent sales, those chemicals used by licensees in the coating process, increased 28% to \$2.4 million.
-These revenue gains resulted in a 120% increase in operating income to \$5.3 million from \$2.4 million in fiscal 1999.
-Net income was \$4.2 million, or \$.25 per diluted share, compared to \$4.4 million, or \$.27 per diluted share, in fiscal 1999.
-However, the fiscal 1999 results included the reversal of a \$2.5 million income tax valuation allowance related to net operating loss carryforwards.
+Fiscal 2001 was another record year for SurModics.
+Total revenue increased 24% to \$22.7 million from \$18.3 million in fiscal 2000.
+PhotoLink-related revenue increased 31% to a record \$15.9 million from \$12.1 million in 2000.
+All PhotoLink categories showed double-digit growth, but commercial development revenue was especially strong.

+Commercial development revenue jumped to \$3.6 million from \$1.4 million in 2000, a 152% increase.
+PhotoLink royalties increased 15% to \$7.8 million and reagent sales, those chemicals used by licensees in the coating process, increased 10% to \$2.6 million.
+Operating income rose 42% to \$7.6 million from \$5.3 million in fiscal 2000.
+Net income was \$5.1 million, or \$.29 per diluted share, compared to \$4.2 million, or \$.25 per diluted share, in fiscal 2000.
+Fiscal 2001 results included a charge of \$1.7 million, or \$.09 per diluted share, for the cumulative effect of a change in accounting principle related to the adoption of the SEC's Staff Accounting Bulletin No. 101.